 Ever wondered what a Studio Ghibli Alice might look like?
 Wonder no more.
 This wide view of the tea party could easily be concept art for a lost Miyazake.

 Boel Westin writes that there was another ‘might have been’ that could have completed Tove Jansson’s trinity of horror writers.
 ‘Once when asked by a publisher to name a book or author she would like to illustrate, she answered unhesitatingly: Edgar Allen Poe.’
-Just imagine her take on The Raven, or better still The Black Cat.
+Just imagine her take on The Raven, or the Black Cat.

 There’s a lot of horror in Tove’s work, Grokes, Hattifatteners and in the psychological short story A Tale of Horror (1962), monstrous Little My.
 ‘That girl… you’d never believe… I’m not going back there, not in a thousand years,” the Whomper continued savagely.
 “She tricked me! she told such stories!
 She makes people sick with her lies!’